 On the other end of the legal spectrum, some states impose a duty to retreat.
 A duty to retreat generally means that you can't resort to deadly force in self-defense if you can safely avoid the risk of harm or death (by walking away, for example).
 If that's not an option, say if you were cornered or pinned down and facing serious harm or death, then you would be authorized to use deadly force in self-defense.

-It's important to note that, even in duty-to-retreat states, there's no duty to retreat from an intruder in your home.
+It's important to note that, even in duty-to-retreat states, there's usually no duty to retreat from an intruder in your home (and, in some states, your car or place of work).
 These states all adhere to some version of the castle doctrine as well.

 Ask an Attorney About Stand Your Ground Laws in Your State